Americans seek swap in U.S. reporter case, says Iranian official

 Washington Post foreign editor Douglas Jehl has said the vague nature of an earlier announcement by Iran showed that Rezaian's case was not just about espionage but that the reporter was a bargaining chip in a "larger game."

-Four other U.S. citizens - Christian pastor Saeed Abedini, Amir Hekmati, a former U.S. Marine Corps sergeant, American-Lebanese IT expert Nizar Zakka and U.S.-Iranian businessman Siamak Namazi - are also believed to be held in Iran.
+Two other U.S. citizens - Christian pastor Saeed Abedini and Amir Hekmati, a former U.S. Marine Corps sergeant - are also being held in Iran.
 Robert Levinson, a private investigator, disappeared there in 2007.